LEI search

 How do I search an LEI by company name?

 Enter the legal entity name and try shorter variants without punctuation.
-If many results appear, narrow by country, registration number, or LEI code.
+If many results appear, narrow by country or LEI code.

-Can I search an LEI using CIN, CRN, or PAN?
+Can I search an LEI only by company name or LEI code?

 Why do multiple companies show up for the same name?